nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

 To save confusion, what I'm calling a "row" from here on in is 40 contiguous bytes in memory.
 That displays as 2 sets of 40 pixels each, with each byte encoding 2 pixels on top of each other.
+There's 24 of these rows, for 48 vertical pixels all up.
+This makes sense if you consider the 40 x 24 text screen: the memory layout is the same, but each byte is decoded into one character instead of two pixels.

-The memory is oddly laid out, to pack three 40-byte rows into each 128 byte piece of memory, with only 8 bytes wasted.
+The memory is oddly laid out, to pack three 40-byte rows into each 128 byte piece of memory, with only 8 bytes wasted per three rows.
 Graphics memory is further interleaved as a way of letting the video generation process also refresh the dynamic RAM.

 row | address (screen 1) | address (screen 2)
 --- | --- | ---